What are microservices?

 Netflix: The former DVD-rental-vendor-turned-video-streaming-service is among the forefront of the world's leading digital companies.
 You can understand why when you learn that the architecture every day receives one billion requests from more than 800 different types of devices, while hundreds of microservices work together to stream digital entertainment to millions of customers.

 eBay: The world's largest market and auctioning site has also changed from a monolithic architecture to an architecture comprised of microservices. eBay's core application is made up of several autonomous applications, where each executes the business logic for different functions—like application types, commerce services, platform services, and infrastructure.

-Microservices are not a magical unicorn, automatically solving all your technical woes in a heartbeat.
-But a microservices architecture will make it easier to perform changes to your solution, as you no longer have to change the entire structure.
+A microservices architecture will make it easier to perform changes to your solution, as you no longer have to change the entire structure.
 This will make it easier to keep track on current technological developments in the fast-evolving world of IT.